puppetlabs/puppet-strings/README.md

 ## Support

-Please log tickets and issues in our [JIRA tracker][JIRA].
+Please log issues in [GitHub issues][issues].
 A [mailing list](https://groups.google.com/forum/?fromgroups#!forum/puppet-users) is available for asking questions and getting help from others.

 There is also an active #puppet channel on the Freenode IRC network.